OpenBB-finance/OpenBB/website/content/sdk/faqs/general_operation.md

 </details>

 <details>
-<summary>What is the correct format for entering dates to function variables?</summary>
+<summary mdxType="summary">What is the correct format for entering dates to function variables?</summary>

 Dates should be entered as a string variable, inside of quotation marks, formatted as `%Y-%m-%d` - YYYY-MM-DD.

 </details>

 <details>
-<summary>Does the portfolio menu allow for dividends, interest, or other distributions?</summary>
+<summary mdxType="summary">Does the portfolio menu allow for dividends, interest, or other distributions?</summary>

 Currently, this is only possible by manually updating the portfolio file.

 </details>

 <details>
-<summary>Why does my Portfolio file fail to load?</summary>
+<summary mdxType="summary">Why does my Portfolio file fail to load?</summary>

 This can be the result of a formatting error, check the file in a simple text editor to observe any abnormalities in the formatting; or, it could be a bug - check the [GitHub issues page](https://github.com/OpenBB-finance/OpenBBTerminal/issues) for similar errors.